QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ### Example Procedures

-#### Building traffic profiles
+#### Building Traffic Profiles

-The first step to perform schedules in a tidal network is to analysis the traffic patterns at different network devices and links comprehensively and then establishing clear tidal points for lower and upper network traffic.
-It should be noted that the change regularity of traffic may different at different time (for example the traffic regularity in workday and weekend may totally different), the selection of tidal points should take full count of these factors.
+The first step to perform schedules in a tidal network is to analysis the traffic patterns at different network devices and links comprehensively and then establish clear tidal points for lower and upper network traffic.
+It should be noted that the change regularity of traffic may be different at different time (for example, the traffic regularity in workday and weekend may totally be different), the selection of tidal points should take full count of these factors.
 How to analyze the traffic patterns and determine the tidal points are outside the scope of this document.

 #### Estabilish Minimum and Peak Topology

 An algorithm is required to calculate the minimum and peak topology to service expected demand at different time slot.
-The calculation algorithm for the topology is outside the scope of this document.
+Such calculation algorithm for the topology is outside the scope of this document.

 #### Generating Schedule

 The schedule request is generated by the Schedule Service Requester according to the switching regularity of the minimum and peak topology.
-For example, the minimum topology enables from 1am to 7am everyday, then the network administrator need to shutdown some links or devices from 1 am to 7am.
+For example, the minimum topology enables from 1 AM to 7 AM everyday, then the network administrator need to shutdown some links or devices from 1 AM to 7 AM.

 When the Scheduled Service Responder receives this schedule request, it will generate a schedule with the following procedures: